CHiME9-ECHI/CHiME9-ECHI-private/docs/evaluation.md

 This is achieved by editing the configuration files or by providing options on the command line.

-Below we first provide a general [overview](#hdra) of the system configuration and then provide some [specific examples](#config_examples) for rapid evaluation.
+Below we first provide a general [overview](#hydra) of the system configuration and then provide some [specific examples](#config_examples) for rapid evaluation.

-### <a id="#hydra">Configuration using Hydra
+### <a id="#hydra">Configuration overview

-TThe main evaluation configuration files are in the `config/evaluation` directory.
+The main evaluation configuration files are in the `config/evaluation` directory.
 Key files include:

 - `main.yaml`: Main configuration, imports other configs.